-This webinar on YouTube is an overview about how to obtain the PHDH certification.
+This brief webinar is an overview about how to obtain the PHDH certification.

 Revisions to the Illinois Dental Practice Act regarding the Public Health Dental Hygienist Definition and Training: